 Lily’s Kitchen are a popular brand with us and we’ve featured their scrumptious food in our best wet dog food article and best dry dog foods.
-We’re also featuring their niche organic bedtime treats here, too.
+We’re also featuring their niche organic bedtime bites here, too.
 Designed with a good night’s sleep in mind Lily’s Kitchen’s bedtime biscuits contain only natural ingredients which include honey and chamomile and probiotics.
 They are expensive for what they are but as long as you don’t use them as every day treats and only before bed as a late night fancy treat then your dog will simply love them moorland never get bored.
 Plus,they will sleep soundly too which can only be a good thing for everyone involved!
-Suitable for puppy over the age of 4 months and dogs of any age.
+Suitable for young canines over the age of 4 months and dogs of any age.